PointerToObject/DayZSimpleExternal/README.md

          : Bullet Table Count(Shows all the bullets currently in the air after being shot{will dissapear after landing}) : Goals Below :
 goals:
-1. add far animal table feature
+1. add far animal table feature ( added )
 2. seperate players and zombies within near/far animal table like this in psudo

 	Near Animal Table (Zombie)	: 6